juxor/afaq/markdown/secI5.md

 dismantled under libertarian socialism -- and the type of person they create rather than some innate human flaw.

 Thus there will be vast areas of life in a libertarian socialist community which are none of other people's business.
 Anarchists have always stressed the importance of personal space and "private" areas.
-Indeed, for Kropotkin, the failure of many "utopian" communities directly flowed from a lack of these and _"the desire to manage the community after the model of a family, to make it 'the great family.'
+Indeed, for Kropotkin, the failure of many "utopian" communities directly flowed from a lack personal space.
+One of the mistakes made by such intentional communities within capitalism was _"the desire to manage the community after the model of a family, to make it 'the great family.'
 They lived all in the same house and were thus forced to continuously meet the same 'brethren and sisters.'
-It is already difficult often for two real brothers to live together in the same house, and family life is not always harmonious; so it was a fundamental error to impose on all the 'great family' instead of trying, on the contrary, to guarantee as much freedom and home life to each individual."_ In an anarchist society, continual agreement on all issues is not desired.
+It is already difficult often for two real brothers to live together in the same house, and family life is not always harmonious; so it was a fundamental error to impose on all the 'great family' instead of trying, on the contrary, to guarantee as much freedom and home life to each individual."_ Thus in an anarchist society, continual agreement on all issues is not desired.
 The members of a free society _"need only agree as to some advantageous method of common work, and are free otherwise to live in their own way."_ [**Small Communal Experiments and Why they Fail**, pp. 8-9 and p.
 22]

 Which brings us to another key point.
-When anarchists talk of democratising or communalising the household or any other association, we do not mean that it should be stripped of its private status and become open to regulation by general voting in a single, universal public sphere.
+When anarchists talk of democratising or communalising the household or any other association, we do not mean that it should be stripped of its private status and become open to the "tyranny of the majority" or regulation by general voting in a single, universal public sphere.
 Rather, we mean that households and other relationships should take in libertarian characteristics and be consistent with the liberty of all its members.
 Thus a society based on self-management does not imply the destruction of private spheres of activity -- it implies the extension of anarchist principles into all spheres of life, both private and public.
 It does not mean the subordination of the private by the public, or vice versa.

 As an example, we can point to inter-personal relationships.
 Anarchists are opposed to the patriarchy implicit (and, in the past, explicit) in marriage and suggest free love as an alternative.
 As discussed in [section H.4.2 ](secH4.html#sech42), free love means that both people in a relationship have